reactnativecn/react-native.cn/docs/docs/next/animations.md

 You can find a full list of composition methods in the [Composing animations](animated.html#composing-animations) section of the `Animated` API reference.

-### Combining animated values
+### 联动多个动画值

-You can [combine two animated values](docs/animated.html#combining-animated-values) via addition, multiplication, division, or modulo to make a new animated value.
+You can [combine two animated values](animated.html#combining-animated-values) via addition, multiplication, division, or modulo to make a new animated value.

 There are some cases where an animated value needs to invert another animated value for calculation.
 An example is inverting a scale (2x --> 0.5x):